dnl-blkv/alcdef2json/README.md

-The ALCDEF to JSON Converter is a tool created for conversion of ALCDEF format to JSON.
+The ALCDEF to JSON Converter is a tool for conversion of ALCDEF astronomic data format to more popular and generic JSON data interchange format.

 - ALCDEF format: http://minorplanetcenter.net/light_curve
 - JSON format: http://json.org/